 Take your career to the next level at Third Way.
 We are committed to the professional development of our staff.
 As a member of our team, creativity and collaboration are encouraged and expected.
 Our new office space was specially designed to facilitate team projects and allow for groups large and small to brainstorm, discuss an idea or proposal, or map out a strategy.

-As an Education Policy Advisor, a typical day might include…
+As the Senior Policy Advisor on the National Security Program, a typical day might include…

 This might be the job for you, if you…